 If you’re using the free version of Snap VPN, as we were, you’ll find the choice of servers lacking.
 Western Europeans are catered to nicely, with servers in the UK, Netherlands and Germany, but if you’re located any further east than that you’ll likely be relying upon the Singaporean server.

 The inclusion of India is nice, and there’s a choice of either New York or San Francisco within the US, with Canada completing the list.
 That means no servers in South America, Africa or Australia.
 We also don’t know just how many individual servers are in operation in each of these locations, nor how many total IP addresses are used.
 This means that you may find your speeds struggling as potentially millions of other users all clamor for the same IP address at the same time.

 If you live in a region not catered to by Snap VPN’s limited offering then you should strongly consider using a different VPN – we recommend you take a look at TunnelBear, which is free and provides access to 22 server locations.

 Platforms & Devices

 Snap VPN is currently only available for Android mobile operating system.
 There seems to have been an iOS version available in the past, but it’s been absent from the App Store since early 2018.

 What this means is that it can only protect (and we use that term loosely, based on what we’ve seen) devices running Android, like your smartphone or tablet.
 Anything else you access the web from will remain vulnerable, while iPhone or iPad owners will have no choice but to use a different VPN.
-We’d recommend ExpressVPN, whatever your preferred OS.
+We recommend Windscribe, whatever your preferred OS.

 Streaming & Torrenting